 Literacy, in the form of letter-writing, is one way that we develop self-knowledge and connection with others in the world.
 Without it, we can become isolated and can be “kept in the cupboard under the stairs.”
 Those who have been committed into psychiatric institutions against their will, held and drugged their against their will, for days, weeks, or months, know too well what it means to be “kept in the cupboard under the stairs.”
 For an individual who is confined involuntarily in a psychiatric hospital, especially during the holidays, it is easy to lose faith in humanity or to be bogged down by shame for being different, but being different can be empowering, and this message is one that needs to be delivered to psychiatric institutions across the world.
 The mental health system, like the Dursleys, often strips people of their human rights to make decisions over their own bodies, tries to “stamp out” those it deems “dangerous” by keeping them them confined and controlled, and treats those with cognitive differences as if they are “No One.”

-We invite all who care about those who will find themselves spending their holidays in psychiatric institutions to send out holiday greetings (cards, notes, art, and letters) to patients in psychiatric confines this winter.
+We invite all who care about those who will find themselves spending the solstice season in psychiatric institutions to deliver solstice greetings (cards, notes, art, and letters) to patients in psychiatric confines each winter, in late December.
 Any card or picture or letter sent in the spirit of kindness to a person experiencing psychiatric confinement will mean so much.
-Your letter of encouragement and solidarity might be the letter that humanizes a patient in an otherwise traumatizing and dehumanizing situation.
+Your letter of encouragement and solidarity might be the letter that humanizes a person in an otherwise traumatizing or dehumanizing situation.
 Your letter might be the one that makes someone who is being treated like no one remember that they are someone, someone very special.

 Be an owl and help a friend.